RuhAm/AlphaDAWG/README.md

 This script processes CSV files by applying wavelet decomposition.
 You will need to put `../Data` as the output directory and the number of observations to parse and wavelet-transform.

-1. **Run the script** by passing the chromosome number as an argument:
+1. **Run the script** by passing the `../Data` as the output directory and the number of observations as an argument:
     ```bash
     ./vcf_wav.sh <output_directory> <observations>
     ```